nikolas-virionis/spotify-api/README.md

   - Network Connection<br>
  So that a wide range of songs can be analyzed, it is imperative to have a network connection, at least for the first time executing a script using this package.
   - <strong>A fitting playlist</strong><br>
- The perfect use case for this package is that of one big playlist (200+ songs), which you feel like listening to some of them, then others but never, or rarely, all of them, since they belong to different genres/styles.
+ The perfect use case for this package is that of one big playlist (200+ songs), which you feel like listening to some of them, then others, but never, or rarely, all of them, since they belong to different genres/styles.
   - ## <strong>Patience</strong>
     It may seem funny or a joke, but the first mapping process of the playlist to a local pandas DataFrame... it will take a good while, up to 2.5 to 3 seconds per song, at 20-40Mbps Internet connection, being in Latam.
 All these factors play a part in the time for it to the first load.
     Just to make it clear, CPU, ram, sdd, etc., will not help much, the issue is to have up to 7 different HTTP requests per song, which make this take so long.
     Besides, as of July/2022, Spotify implemented a possible API Response: ["429: Too Many Requests"](https://http.cat/429) which forced this package to implement [Exponential Backoff](https://en.wikipedia.org/wiki/Exponential_backoff) to complete its requests, therefore what already took a while, now takes a little bit more
   - Jupyter Notebook<br>
- Not exactly a requirement but it is advised that a jupyter notebook is used (even more recommended to use the vscode extension for jupyter notebooks) because it is important, or at least more comfortable, to have the variable still in memory and then decide how to use it, without having to run a script multiple times, having to reconnect to Spotify, redownload the playlist, redo some computations, etc.
+ Not exactly a requirement but it is advised that a Jupyter notebook is used (even more recommended to use the vscode extension for Jupyter notebooks) because it is important, or at least more comfortable, to have the variable still in memory and then decide how to use it, without having to run a script multiple times, having to reconnect to Spotify, redownload the playlist, redo some computations, etc.
   - Spotify access<br>
  I mean, you knew that already, right?